The Sultanate of Oman, located in the Persian Gulf, is not your typical international real estate investment destination.

 Oman transformed from a subsistence economy into a petrostate.
 Even though industrial production accounts for 38% of GDP according to the World Bank, oil & gas together represent between 68% and 85% of government revenue depending on commodities prices.

 All was well and good until the price of oil plummeted in the mid-2010s.
-Since then, the government debt to GDP ratio has shot up from 15% in 2015 to over 80% in 2020 due to fiscal deficits that reach almost 20% some years.
+The government debt to GDP ratio then shot up from 15% in 2015 to 70% in 2020 due to fiscal deficits.
+Since then, the debt to GDP ratio has decreased substantially as the price of oil has recovered.

 The peg of the Omani Rial to the USD has held, and the Central Bank is committed to defending it.
-His Majesty Haitham bin Tarik is not a complacent Arab politician – he understands that his people depend on his leadership.
-However, the peg is a definite risk.
+His Majesty Haitham bin Tarik is not a typical complacent Arab politician – he understands that his people depend on his leadership.

 His Majesty is implementing four axes of reforms

-1. Budget cuts representing 15% of government spending in 2021.
+Budget cuts representing 15% of government spending were implemented in 2021.
 Such tough, but much needed, austerity measures would be near impossible to pass in a Western-type democracy.
-This will result in salary freezes for the public sector, less infrastructure spending, less subsidies, and job losses in the bloated public sector.
+This resulted in salary freezes for the public sector, less infrastructure spending, less subsidies, and job losses in the bloated public sector.

-2. His Majesty understands the danger of his government budget being almost entirely dependent on the oil & gas sector.
-A VAT of 5% is therefore to be implemented in 2021 and maybe even personal income tax in 2022.
-This is obviously an unpopular reform.
+His Majesty understands the danger of his government budget being almost entirely dependent on the oil & gas sector.
+A VAT of 5% was implemented in 2021.
+This was obviously an unpopular reform.
 However, I know business in Oman well and I can tell you that businessmen are used to making insanely fat margins.
-The reality is that this VAT will be mostly absorbed by businesses rather than passed on to consumers.
+The reality is that this VAT was mostly absorbed by businesses rather than passed on to consumers.

 • Less government money is spent on salaries.